-Celebrate Star Wars Day this May the Fourth with these two classic Star Wars themed portables by Hailraizer; the Darth64 Nintendo 64 Portable and the Dreamtrooper Dreamcast portable, each created in 2008.
+Celebrate Star Wars Day with Hailraizer and the Darth64 Nintendo 64 Portable and the Dreamtrooper Dreamcast portable, each created in 2008.
 These are the portable mods you’re looking for!

 Both of these portables were crafted together in a frankencasing method (a process of forming different parts of plastic together with bondo or epoxy putty to create a more uniformed, structured case) from the Lazer Doodle children’s electronic toy that creates a rudimentary picture by moving a bar of colored LEDs back and forth.
 Screen bezels, controllers, buttons and console parts are added into the case for the overall themed designs.